Clear, practical technology insights BSOD Code Lookup · Windows Error Code Lookup · Wi-Fi Troubleshooting · PC Troubleshooting Checklist

 A super powerful fork of InnerTune

 Queue management is one of the more convenient features that users like about this app, and if you ever need some useful playlist tips and tricks, you will appreciate its approach.
-Instead of struggling with a single playlist, it allows you to maintain multiple queues that persist even after closing the app.
+Instead of struggling with a single playlist, it lets you maintain multiple queues that persist even after closing the app.
 Each queue operates independently, so you can move from one selected playlist to another without losing your place in any of them.
 If you swipe up on the player screen, you will find detailed tools to rearrange, lock, or merge queues.

 ViTune